 Those interested in applying for the Conflict Transformation and Peace Building Course may download the application form (see form below).
-The form has to be submitted between 5th and 30th Juneto Mr. Mohammad Israr in the Accounts Section of LSR College, during office hours.
+The form can be submitted till 25th Julyto Mr. Mohammad Israr in the Accounts Section of LSR College, during office hours.

-The offline version of this form and the prospectus for the course will be available with Mr. Mohammad Israr from 7th June, 2017.
+The offline version of this form and the prospectus for the course will be available with Mr. Mohammad Israr.

 Candidates who are applying through the online version of the Application Form have to submit a Bank Draft for Rs.150/- Fg.
 Principal, Lady Shri Ram College for Women along with their application form.